brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 12 bht.md

 # Ephesians 1:12 Commentary Help Text

 ## BHT:
-The passage highlights the anticipation of Jewish-Christians in the arrival of the Christ, as they hoped for the consolation of Israel.
-This widespread hope counters the objection that only a few believed.
-Their hope was grounded in their faith in the Messiah, which served as the foundation for their confidence.
-By believing in Christ, they not only found salvation but also became participants in the same privileges as other believers.
-Together, they praised and glorified God for His grace and goodness, attributing all to His favor and acknowledging His desire to be glorified through acts of goodness.
+As Jewish-Christians, we were those who had before hoped in the Christ, eagerly awaiting His coming as the consolation of Israel.
+Our hope and trust in the Savior form the foundation of our faith.
+Through Him, we become vessels of God's mercy, illustrating His glory.
+Believers are not only elected to salvation but also appointed by God to walk in holiness.
+Like the apostle Paul and other Jews, we were among those who first believed in Christ before the Gentiles.
+It is our responsibility to praise and glorify God, recognizing that His grace is the source of everything, not our own efforts.

 ## Choicest Commentary Quotes:
 ### Henry Alford: